 Although the New York Convention allows enforcement to be declined on grounds of public policy, a foreign award granting relief under principles which would not prevail under English law may nevertheless be enforced (see, eg, Pencil Hill Ltd v US Citta di Palermo Spa (Case BA40MA109) (unreported), where a Swiss award granting relief under a contractual penalty, which would not have been granted in English law, was enforced by the English court).
+More generally, fraud and illegality of conduct of a party may justify, on grounds of public policy, the refusal to enforce an award.
+However, where the arbitral tribunal has already scrutinised those issues, the English court will be slow to overturn the tribunal's decision-making (for an example of application, see Sinocore International Co Ltd v RBRG Trading (UK) Ltd [2017] EWHC 251 (Comm)).

-46 Enforcement of orders by emergency arbitrators
+47 Enforcement of orders by emergency arbitrators